 That is a good starting point to approach the topic.
 We well now talk in detail about each tense.

 The Spanish Preterite is a tense for actions.
 We use it to talk about completed actions which happened in the past.
 Its main uses are:

-– Past actions which happened once or a stated number of times (no matter how long they take):
+– Past actions which happened once or a stated number of times (no matter how long they took):